xmgbautista/xmgbautista.github.io/cv.md

 <h4>
     University of Houston
 </h4>
-    &emsp; Ph.D. in Economics
+    &ensp; Ph.D. in Economics

 <h4>
     Brandeis University
 </h4>
-    &emsp; B.A. in Economics and B.A. in Mathematics <br>
+    &ensp; B.A. in Economics and B.A. in Mathematics <br>
-    &emsp; <em> Cum laude with department honors in economics and mathematics.</em>
+    &ensp; <em> Cum laude with department honors in economics and mathematics.</em>

 ___

 <h3>
     Research Interests
 </h3>
-    &emsp; Macroeconomics, Consumption, and Household Finance <br>
+    &ensp; Macroeconomics, Consumption, and Household Finance <br>

 ___